-Do I Need Graft Tissue for Asian Rhinoplasty?
+Do I Need Graft Tissue?

 One of the characteristics of Asian noses is a relatively low nasal bridge, which can make your nose appear short.
 Traditional Caucasian rhinoplasty techniques may be inadequate to improve the definition of the bridge of your nose.